1978 World Rally Championship

 The 1978 World Rally Championship was the sixth season of the Fédération Internationale de l'Automobile (FIA) World Rally Championship (WRC).
 The schedule remained largely similar to the previous year, with the exception of the removal of the Rally New Zealand from the schedule.

 1978 was the last season with an official world championship only for manufacturers.
 Scoring was modified in 1977 to a more complex system including points both for overall and group placement.
 A car would still have to place in the overall top 10 to score points.
 In addition to the Championship for Manufacturers, the FIA awarded the FIA Cup for Rally Drivers.
 All rallies of the WRC, in addition to another ten events, were counted towards the drivers' totals.
 In 1979, the Cup for Drivers was incorporated into the WRC as the World Rally Championship for Drivers.

+Markku Alen clinched the FIA Cup for Drivers and helped Fiat to win a second WRC manufacturers' championship.